dmitriibundin/jekyll-theme-chirpy/_posts/2020-05-07-uop-cache-miss-granularity.md

  - uops cache consists of 32 sets each of which contains 8 ways.
 Each way in turn can hold up to 6 micro-ops allowing up to 1536 micro-ops to be cached in total.

- - All micro-ops in a Way represent instructions which are statically contiguous in the code and have their EIPs within the same aligned 32-byte region.
+ - All micro-ops in a way represent instructions which are statically contiguous in the code and have their EIPs within the same aligned 32-byte region.

- - Up to three Ways may be dedicated to the same 32-byte aligned chunk, allowing a total of 18 micro-ops to be cached per 32-byte region of the original IA program.
+ - Up to three ways may be dedicated to the same 32-byte aligned chunk allowing a total of 18 micro-ops to be cached per 32-byte region of the original IA program.

 The two primary sources of micro-ops in the uops cache are either Legacy Decode Pipeline or Microcode ROM.
-Any time an instruction is decoded and delivered to the micro-op queue it is also delivered to the uops cache.
+Any time an instruction is decoded and delivered to the micro-op queue, it is also delivered to the uops cache.
 Next time the micro-op is needed it ***might*** be delivered from the uops cache bypassing the decode stage.
-The key point here is that it might, but also it ***might not***.
+The key point here is that it might but also it ***might not***.
 One possible reason for that may be the micro-ops belonging to a 32-byte region overflow the uops cache.
-Intel clearly documents such case
+Intel documents the case as follows

 IAOM/B.5.7.3: